SchmollerLab/activeInstanceSegment/README.md

 ## Data
 all used datasets need to follow the [COCO format](https://cocodataset.org/#format-data)
 ### How to Add a New Dataset
+to add a new dataset, the following steps need to be performed
+1. create a directory in `data/` named after the new dataset
+2. the new directory contains folders for every data split e.g. train, test
+3. each data split folder contains the data stored in COCO format in the `cell_acdc_coco_ds.json` and the images in the `images` folder
+4. the dataset name together with the split types must be added in `src/globals.py` to the `DATASETS_DSPLITS` dictionary
-new datasets can be added using the Data2cocoConverter class in utils.datapreprocessing.data2coco
+5. the dataset can be specified in the configuration yamls as `datasetname_splittype` new datasets can be added using the Data2cocoConverter class in utils.datapreprocessing.data2coco

 ## Model Architecture